michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 #### Wakers

 What's a `Waker`?
-In the Javascript example above, whenever we registered an event, we also registered the task that should be woken up when the event happened.
+In the JavaScript example above, whenever we registered an event, we also registered the task that should be woken up when the event happened.
 That's all a `Waker` is:
 _something_ that has methods on it like `wake()` and `wake_by_ref()` that schedule a future to be polled.
-In our case, `Waker` is just a special kind of smart pointer that calls our Tasks's `schedule` method whenever it's woken up.
+In our case, `Waker` is just a special kind of smart pointer that calls our Task's `schedule` method whenever it's woken up.

 The `Waker` can be accessed on the `Context`struct reference that is passed to every `Future`'s